Love growing Roses? Here are some DIY Rose Fertilizers and Remedies available right in the kitchen that you can use to have more blooms!

 Pet food contains a wide spectrum of protein and micronutrients that benefit the soil and rose plants.
 Grind a handful of pet food and mix it in the growing medium.

 Note: Grind the pellets properly to convert them into a fine powder before mixing in the growing medium.
 Do not overuse.
 Once in 2-3 months would be just fine.

 8. Cooking Water

-Instead of throwing vegetable cooking water you’ve in your kitchen, use it to fertilize your Roses and other garden plants.
-Let the water cool, and then use it to give a garden plant or two a healthful drink.
-But take note: When you cook any of the following, do not add salt to the water because salt is harmful to plants.
-Learn more about Reader’s Digest!
+Instead of throwing vegetable cooking water you have in your kitchen, use it to fertilize your roses and other garden plants.
+Let the water cool, and then use it to give a garden plant or two a healthy drink.

 9. Baking Soda